 \section{Introduction}

-A quantum channel represents the evolution of a physical system over an interval of time, including the internal dynamics and interaction with the environment.
-The evolution of the system at discrete times is then obtained by the application of a sequence of quantum channels, which we term a \emph{quantum process}.
-Mathematically, a quantum channel is a completely positive and trace preserving linear transformation, $\rho \mapsto \phi(\rho)$, of the system density matrix.
-For a finite dimensional system any such map can be written in the Kraus form
+The change of a physical system over a discrete unit of time, including the internal dynamics and interaction with the environment, can be represented by a quantum channel.
+The evolution of the system at discrete times is then obtained by the application of a sequence of quantum channels, which may be termed a \emph{quantum process}.
+Mathematically, a quantum channel is a completely positive and trace preserving linear transformation of the system's density matrix, $\rho \mapsto \phi(\rho)$.
+In a finite dimensional Hilbert space, any such map can be written in the Kraus form \cite{krausk1971}